-Farhat Popal serves as the Manager of the Women's Initiative Fellowship and the Afghan Women’s Project at the George W. Bush Institute.
-In this role, Farhat is responsible for research and programmatic efforts that empower women worldwide to lead in their communities and countries.
+Farhat Popal serves as an advisor to the Women's Initiative at the George W. Bush Institute.
+She is currently the Immigrant Affairs Manager for the City of San Diego.
+She formerly lead the WE Lead program at the Bush Institute and is responsible for research and programmatic efforts that empower women worldwide to lead in their communities and countries.

-Farhat studied Political Science/International Relations and History of the Near East at the University of California, San Diego.
+Ms. Farhat studied Political Science/International Relations and History of the Near East at the University of California, San Diego.
 She earned a Master’s degree in Public Policy from the Goldman School of Public Policy at the University of California, Berkeley.
 Prior to joining the Bush Institute, she worked on human rights programs in Afghanistan and Central Asia at the State Department's Bureau of Democracy, Human Rights, and Labor in Washington, DC, and evaluated reconstruction projects in Afghanistan with the Special Inspector General for Afghanistan Reconstruction.
 While with SIGAR, she spent considerable time conducting field work at the U.S. Embassy in Kabul.
-In addition to her international work, Farhat evaluated the effectiveness and efficiency of local government programs at the City of San Diego and City of Oakland’s Offices of the City Auditor.
+In addition to her international work, Ms. Farhat evaluated the effectiveness and efficiency of local government programs at the City of San Diego and City of Oakland’s Offices of the City Auditor.